oskariorg/sample-application/README.md

 # Sample application

-This is a template that can be used as base for extending and customizing oskari-server.
+This is a template that can be used as base for building Oskari application frontend.

 Click the "Use this template" button on the repository to create a copy of the files under your username and start customizing it.